Skip to Content

 Cold weather

-• Have furnaces checked annually before winter to ensure they are working efficiently and safely.
+• Check furnaces each year before winter starts to make sure they are working safely.

 • Create a cold-weather preparedness kit for your family that includes: